h-wenxuan/aboutme/_pages/about.md

   - /about.html
 ---

-I am a year 3 Infomation Engineering and Media student in Nanyang Technological University.
+👩🏻‍💻 I am a year 3 Infomation Engineering and Media student in Nanyang Technological University.

+🐨 I'm currently waiting to go on exchange in UNSW next semester and I can't wait to immerse myself in their culture and experience the unique teaching styles they offer.

+🔎 My interests lie in cybersecurity, cloud programming, and AI.
+Really excited to see what more AI can achieve in the future and how it may potentially affect our lives.

 A data-driven personal website
 ======